aaronseymour7/1022/README.md

 ## Features

-- Balance Isogyric, Isodesmic, Hypohomodesmotic, and Homodesmotic reactions automatically.
+- Balance Isogyric, Isodesmic, Hypohomodesmotic, and Homodesmotic reactions automatically using ILP.
 - Compute reaction enthalpies from Gaussian output.
 - References ATcT values for enthalpies of formation.
 - Support for single and multiple computation workflows.